jessicaanne0982/FE_Mod1_Advanced_React_Ecommerce_App/README.md

 ```
 This installs all packages listed in the package.json, including, Redux, React Query, Bootstrap, as well as others.

-4. Run the application in development mode:
+4. Start the development server:
 ```bash
 npm run dev
 ```